Escaped China activist in U.S. protection-rights group

 "The Obama Administration will be inviting attack from the Romney campaign ... if the right course is not decided immediately," said Michael Pillsbury, a former senior official in the previous three Republican administrations.

-The reports of Chen's escape come nearly three months after a Chinese official, Wang Lijun, fled into a U.S. consulate for over 24 hours on February 6, unleashing a scandal that rattled the ruling Communist Party a few months before it is to head into a once-in-a-decade leadership handover.
+The reports of Chen's escape come nearly three months after a Chinese official, Wang Lijun, fled into a U.S. consulate for over 24 hours on February 6, unleashing a scandal that rattled the ruling Communist Party a few months before they are to head into a once-in-a-decade leadership handover.

 Wang's brief flight to the U.S. consulate led to the downfall of top official Bo Xilai who had been openly campaigning for a place in the inner circle of power in Beijing.
 Wang was taken into custody by central government authorities when he left the consulate.